denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 **Be able to write code using a main() method**.
 A `main()` method is usually written as `public static void main(String[] args)`.
 Arguments are referenced starting with `args[0]`.
 Accessing an argument that wasn’t passed in will cause the code to throw an exception.

 **Understand the effect of using packages and imports**.
 Packages contain Java classes.
 Classes can be imported by class name or wildcard.
-Wildcards do not look at subdirectories.
-In the event of a conflict, class name imports take precedence.
-Package and import statements are optional.
-If they are present, they both go before the class declaration in that order.
+Wildcards do not look at subdirectories. **==In the event of a conflict, class name imports take precedence==**. **==Package and import statements are optional.
+If they are present, they both go before the class declaration in that order.==**

 **Be able to recognize a constructor.** A constructor has the same name as the class.
 It looks like a method without a return type.

 **Be able to identify legal and illegal declarations and initialization**.
 Multiple variables can be declared and initialized in the same statement when they share a type.
 Local variables require an explicit initialization; others use the default value for that type.
 Identifiers may contain letters, numbers, currency symbols, or _, although they may not begin with numbers.
 Also, you cannot define an identifier that is just a single underscore character _.
 Numeric literals may contain underscores between two digits, such as 1_000, but not in other places, such as _100_.0_.

-**Understand how to create text blocks.**  A text block begins with `"""` on the first line.
+**==Understand how to create text blocks.
+A text block begins with `"""` on the first line.
 On the next line begins the content.
-The last line ends with `""".` If `"""` is on its own line, a trailing line break is included.
+The last line ends with `""".` If `"""` is on its own line, a trailing line break is included.==**

 **Be able to use `var` correctly.** A var is `var` for a local variable.
 A `var` is initialized on the same line where it is declared, and while it can change value, it cannot change type.
 A `var` cannot be initialized with a `null` value without a type, nor can it be used in multiple variable declarations.